 |Robbie Lakeman, Shaun Boyd, and Jeff Willms on "Kong Off Row" (Photo: Dave Danzara)|

 Within hours of the first quarter drop on Day 1, former Top 12 competitor Kyle Goewert asserted his place among the big boys—despite his demotion to the Wildcard Division—by turning in the first million-point game of the weekend.
-When Corey Chambers took second soon after with almost 900,000 points, it was clear that the wildcards had stepped up to give the Top 12 lineup a run for their money.
+With Corey Chambers already having taken an early lead with almost 900,000 points, it was clear that the wildcards had stepped up to give the Top 12 lineup a run for their money.

 |Ross Benziger struggles on Day 1 (Photo: William McEvoy)|